Financial challenges in the recruitment industry

 Rise in contractors

-With businesses reducing financial commitment, more are turning to temporary workers or contractors rather than permanent hires.
+With businesses reducing their financial commitments, more are turning to temporary workers or contractors rather than permanent hires.

 Contractors or temporary workers can often be on a different payment schedule, such as weekly or fortnightly payments.
 These often don’t match with your recruitment agency’s cash flow or working capital cycle.

 Available funds for staff wages

 Varying payment cycles (like contractors as mentioned above) can make it tough to pay staff wages whilst keeping the company’s cash flow uninterrupted.